LinguaPhylo/linguaPhylo.github.io/tutorials/model-validation.md

 It is very important that LPhy and LPhyBEAST developers should use the well-calibrated study to validate their new methods and models before publishing them.
-The study will verify whether the developed method or model satisfy its proposed functionality or accuracy.
+The study will verify whether the developed method or model satisfies its proposed functionality and also has a good accuracy.

-If you are not familiar with this process, we recommend you read the [BEAST 2 developer guide](https://github.com/rbouckaert/DeveloperManual) before starting this tutorial.
+If you are not familiar with this process and its principles, we recommend you read the
+[BEAST 2 developer guide](https://github.com/rbouckaert/DeveloperManual)
+before starting this tutorial.